esnet/iperf/README.md

 iperf3 is principally developed by ESnet / Lawrence Berkeley National Laboratory.
 It is released under a three-clause BSD license.

+Note that at this point, ESnet plans to support iperf3 in "maintenance mode".
+At this point, there are no definite plans for further iperf3 releases, and ESnet will be providing a very limited amount of resources for support and development, going forward.
+However, ESnet could issue new iperf3 releases to deal with security issues or high-impact bug fixes.

 For more information see: http://software.es.net/iperf

 Source code and issue tracker: https://github.com/esnet/iperf